 For the tomato butter sauce:

-- In a medium stock pot or Dutch oven, combine the tomatoes with their juices, butter, onion, and herbs (if using) over medium heat.
-Season with salt and pepper.28 oz canned, whole peeled tomatoes, 5 tablespoons unsalted butter, 1 onion, ¼ cup fresh whole basil or parsley, salt and black pepper
+- In a medium stock pot or Dutch oven, combine 28 oz canned, whole peeled tomatoes with their juices, 5 tablespoons unsalted butter, 1 onion, and ¼ cup fresh whole basil or parsley

 - Bring to a simmer, then reduce to a low simmer for 30 - 45 minutes, stirring occasionally and crushing any whole tomatoes with a wooden spoon.
 The sauce should thicken and it shouldn’t be watery anymore.
 Season again with salt and pepper.